material-components/material-components-site-generator/README.md

 ##### path

-The path of the document in the site.
+The destination path for the document's generated HTML.

 Ending the path in a `/` will write out an `index.html`.

-All links to other documents in the source repo will be automatically rewritten to reflect their paths in the generated site.
+All links to other Markdown/files will be automatically rewritten to reflect their paths in the generated site.

+Confused?
+Here's the rule: Write all your links so they'll work on GitHub.
+The site generator will do the rest.

 ##### api_doc_root